iann0036/tabd/README.md

 3. Search for "Tab'd"
 4. Click Install

-Or install from the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=iann0036.tabd).
+Or install from the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=iann0036.tabd) or [Open VSX Registry](https://open-vsx.org/extension/iann0036/tabd).

 To add web-based UI support and/or webpage clipboard support, you must also install the [browser extension](https://github.com/iann0036/tabd-extension) and its associated browser helper tool.
 Use the command `Tab'd: Install browser helper` to install the browser helper tool onto your machine.